Leks10/Transport-and-Walking/README.md

 Product
-1. Link to our final project rendered on GitHub pages: http://code4policy.com/2024-a4-Transport-and-Walking/
+1. Link to our final project rendered on GitHub pages, which is best viewed in Google Chrome: http://code4policy.com/2024-a4-Transport-and-Walking/
 2. Data folder: See our GitHub repo - there is a data folder under each page
 3. Completed final project technical reflection [DONE]